 Zip code: 46022

 Valencia Airport is located in the nearby town of Manises, about 8 km away from the city.
 Flights arriving from major Spanish and European cities land there.
 Furthermore, Valencia connects with destinations all over the world through Madrid and Barcelona.
 For more information, call the following number: +34 961 59 85 00.

 From the airport you can take a taxi or a bus.

 By bus.
 There are cheaper possibilities: at the airport you can take a Fernanbús bus.
-There are two lines that do this journey: line 150 goes to the bus station (the fare is 1,20 euros) and line 152 -known as the aerobus- goes to Calle Bailén (the fare is 2,50 euros).
-Both buses have different timetables and they do not take the same time in reaching their respective destinations.
+There are two lines that do this journey: line 150 goes to the bus station (the fare is 1,05 euros) and line 152 -known as the aerobus- goes to Calle Bailén (the fare is 2,50 euros).
+The buses have different timetables and they do not take the same time to get to their respective destinations.
 Line 150 has bus stops along Avenida del Cid, Calle Linares, Calle Ángel Guimerá and Avenida de Fernando el Católico.
 On the other hand, the aerobus goes past every 20 minutes and does a more direct journey.
 It only has two stops (on Avenida del Cid and on Calle de Àngel Guimerà) before reaching its final destination at Calle Bailén.
 For more information, click here.

 All trains stop at the Estación del Norte train station, located in the city centre.
 For more information on destinations and timetables, click here: